OD728/CleanTwitch/README.md

 ## 📋 Changelog

 #### July 2025
+- 🚀 Optimized: Code optimization – reduced file size by ~60% (from 8KB to 3KB) without losing functionality.
 - ✅ **Added**: Chat Bits "new item indicator" element – removed the "new item indicator" element next to the Bits button.
 - ✅ **Added**: Hide pinned chat messages (optional, commented out by default) – New rules hide pinned messages in chat, including cheer messages and other paid-for pinned content.
 - ✅ **Added**: Hide Bits Leaderboard (optional, commented out by default) – A new rule hides the rotating Bits Leaderboard that displays top cheerers/sub gifters.